Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

 * __Unsupervised Learning__ is when you have a dataset without the correct answers, and you want to learn a function that maps from the input to the output.
   * We ask the algorithm to determine the structure of the data, and it will try to find patterns.
   * Types of unsupervised learning:
-    * __Clustering__ is when you want to group similar data points together.
+    * __Clustering__ is when you want to group similar data points.
-      * As an example, you could use clustering to group together similar news articles.
+      * As an example, you could use clustering to group similar news articles.
     * __Dimensionality Reduction__ is when you want to reduce the number of features in your dataset.
       * As an example, you could use dimensionality reduction to reduce the number of pixels in an image.
     * __Anomaly Detection__ is when you want to find unusual data points.